SpotOnInc/FETakeHome/README.md

 # FETakeHome

 Take home task for frontend interview candidates.
-Candidates: this README is, to some extent, your instruction booklet for this task.
+Candidates: this README is, to some extent, your instruction booklet for this task, on top of the instructions provided in your email.

 ## Setup